ClaudeHu/821_Final_Project/README.md

 * Pairplots:<br>
   Plots pairwise relationships of continuous variables in the dataset.
 A grid of axes is created with each numeric variable as the y-axes of a single row and the x-axes across a single column.

-Once the user submits their selection, the GUI will output the graphical displays and statistics.
+Once the user submits their selection, a new folder will be created within the local directory.
+Graphical displays will be outputted as `.png` files in the folder.

 ## Setup and Installation
 ### Python Setup